Case Western Reserve University

 The university supports interdisciplinary partnerships in education and research with numerous faculty holding joint appointments in more than one Case Western Reserve school or department, as well as at neighboring institutions.
 These relationships launched many of the unique pairings of science, business and liberal arts into the centers and programs that enhance the undergraduate and graduate experience at the university.
 Our dual degree programs enrich the educational experience for those students who choose to balance the technical requirements of engineering or the sciences with a strong interest in the humanities.

 With more than $375 million in research funding annually, the university attracts outstanding undergraduate and graduate students along with renowned faculty whose research has made significant contributions to the way we live and work.
 Case Western Reserve counts 15 Nobel laureates among our alumni and current and former faculty, including the first American scientist to ever receive the prize.

 Our students' experiences in cultural institutions, clinics, social service agencies and industry are not viewed as “extra-curricular,” but create the learning experience that defines a Case Western Reserve education.
 The university's service programs in the Cleveland Municipal School District have impacted more than 145,000 students with more than 43 signature programs.
 The university has launched more than 580 community partnerships on the local, national and international levels.
 Annually the university sponsors Case for Community Day, an event where hundreds of Case Western Reserve employees and students lend their time and talent to targeted community development projects in the Greater Cleveland area.

 Our alumni number more than 110,000 and constitute a “who's who” of every profession.
 Alumni represent one of the university's strongest resources, playing a vital role in campus life through their work as advisors, mentors, friends and advocates.

-The Department of Classics at CWRU invites applications for a Visiting Assistant Professor position in Latin Literature to begin August 2017.
+The Department of Biomedical Engineering at CWRU invites applications for a non-tenure track position in the Translational Biomedical Research area.